pfheatwole/thesis/source/foil_geometry.rst

 The standard first step towards parametrizing a foil geometry is to define it in terms of *wing sections* (:cite:`abbott1959TheoryWingSections`;
-:cite:`bertin2014AerodynamicsEngineers`, Sec:5.2).
+:cite:`bertin2014AerodynamicsEngineers`, Sec.
+5.2).
 The foil is modeled as a sequence of *sections* (typically arranged spanwise, left to right) over some continuous *section index* :math:`s`.
-Each section is assigned a 2D cross-sectional profile, called an *airfoil*, which is perpendicular to the local spanwise axis.
+Each section is assigned a 2D cross-sectional profile, called an *airfoil*, which lies perpendicular to the local spanwise axis.
 Each airfoil is scaled, positioned, and oriented to produce the *section profile*.
 Together, the section profiles produce a continuous surface that defines the complete 3D volume.